hydr-ai-lab/nautilus/README.md

   * [Publications](#Publications)

 ## Introduction
-**Nataulis** is a hydrostatic analysis tool for vessels written in c++ and compiled for Linux.
+**Nautilus** is a hydrostatic analysis tool for vessels written in c++ and compiled for Linux.
 Given the 3D definition of a hull (in STL format) and a specified draft, Nautilus can extract the principal hydrostatic features of the hull.

-In the current release of nautilus there are three main functional uses:
+In the current release of Nautilus there are three main functional uses:

 1. Calculate the hydrostatics of the wetted hull body given the draft;
 2. Calculate the hydrostatics of the waterplane section given the draft;